snie2012/zotero-llm-assistant/README.md

 ## Status

-This is currently a minimal plugin that installs successfully.
-Working with Cursor to add more functions.
+This is an early prototype and mainly developed with Cursor.

 ## Installation